Zejun-Yang/AniPortrait/README.md

 - ✅ [2024/04/07] Update a frame interpolation module to accelerate the inference process.
 Now you can add -acc in inference commands to get a faster video generation.

-- 🔲 We will release audio2pose pre-trained weight for audio2video after futher optimization.
-You can choose head pose template in `./configs/inference/head_pose_temp` as substitution.
+- ✅ [2024/04/21] We have released the audio2pose model and [pre-trained weight](https://huggingface.co/ZJYang/AniPortrait/tree/main) for audio2video.
+Please update the code and download the weight file to experience.

 ## Various Generated Videos